needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 }
 ```

-Or if you need some data in your RPC:
+Or, if you need some data in your RPC:

 ```c#
 public struct OurRpcCommand : IRpcCommand